Topics

 The additive design process empowers engineers to create more intricate shapes and production parts while reducing weight and material consumption.
 Additively manufactured products can also be mass-customized to fit the physiology or preferences of their end-user, optimized for performance, reduce material wastage, simplify the supply chain, and (almost as a by-product) have an aesthetically pleasing organic appearance.
 Contributions in this topic should address design approaches and techniques for additive manufacturing.
 Papers discussing part consolidation approaches, architected materials, generative design and topology optimisation are welcome.

-• AI for smart product-service systems
+- AI for smart product-service systems

 AI (Artificial Intelligence) has become an over-hyped buzzword across many industries, and the engineering design and product development world is no exception.
 There are ongoing conversations between designers and developers around the future impact of AI technologies and how design as a process may change.
 Also, by introducing AI as part of the products and services, new relationships will need to be established between customers and products.
 This also opens a need to bring the necessary empathetic context for innovation, which is how a business will succeed with AI and what AI can and should do for future products and services.

-• User-centred design
+- User-centred and inclusive design

-• Aesthetics and visual impressions
+- Aesthetics and visual impression

-• Social relationships and emotional design
+- Social relationships and emotional design

 Industrial design is a process of design applied to products that are to be manufactured through techniques of mass production.
 It is influenced by factors as varied as business strategy and prevailing social, commercial, or aesthetic attitudes.
 It combines art, business, and engineering to make products that people use every day.
 User-cantered design, product semantics, and emotional design are some of the approaches used to create products that deliver a positive experience.
 The research papers systematically discussing methods and tools relevant for industrial/product designers are welcome under this topic.

-• Model-based systems engineering (MBSE)
+- Model-based systems engineering (MBSE)

 The interdisciplinary topic of systems engineering and design focuses on the interactions between complex systems elements and brings together basic sciences, engineering analysis, and engineering design.
 It relates systems engineering with design methodology and practice to explore the design process's role in systems engineering.
 Contributions to this topic should support product integration in complex systems and promote understanding of cyber-physical and socio-technical systems design.

-• Competency and skills development
+- Competency and skills development

 Design education must be tailored and conceptualised according to the newly emerging needs to prepare future designers and engineers for their working environment and foster lifelong learning.
 This topic deals with the analysis of existing design education approaches, as well as the development of new learning and teaching methods in various design contexts.
 Contributions in this topic are expected to focus on educational methods, design courses and curricula, digital and virtual education, industrial support of educational efforts, and impact of social and cultural aspects on design education.

-• Geometrical modelling and advanced CAx use cases
+- Geometrical modelling and advanced CAx applications

-• Advanced visualisation and virtualisation
+- Advanced visualisation and virtualisation cases

-• Case studies of design methods application
+- Case studies of design methods application

-• Best design practices from industry
+- Best design practices from industry

 Case studies describing the in-depth, multi-faceted understanding of complex design issues in their real-life context are key for establishing future design research directions.
 Different engineering design methodologies applied in engineering practice that demonstrate engineering competence, experience, and usefulness of the design methods and tools for development, manufacturing, maintenance, and disposal are of particular interest to the design research community.
 The contributions illustrating a wide variety of design activities and situations and explaining the best practices applied in the industrial context are expected in this topic.